continuedev/continue/docs/docs/features/prompt-files.md

 Now to use this prompt, you can highlight code and use `cmd/ctrl+L` to select it in the Continue sidebar.

 Then, type "/" to see the list of slash commands and choose the one called "test".
 Press enter and the LLM will respond given the instructions from your prompt file.

-## Examples library

-To assist you in getting started, we've curated a small library of `.prompt` files.
-You can access [this collection here.](https://github.com/continuedev/prompt-file-example)

-We encourage community contributions to this repository, so please consider opening up a pull request with your own prompts!

 ## Format